UCTRONICS/Smart-Robot-Car-Arduino/README.md

-# Quick Start

-- Step1: Power on the robot car

-- Step2: It will come in automatic avoidance obstacle mode directly.

-- Step3: Control it by using IR controller, when you control it using IR control, it will leave automatic avoidance obstacle mode.

-- Step4: Download and install the app from https://github.com/UCTRONICS/Smart-Robot-Car-Arduino/raw/master/BlueTooth%20Tool/RobotCar_Controller.apk

-- Step5: Search and connect the "HC-05"

-- Step6:  Control it by using bluetooth controller, when you control it using bluetooth control, it will leave automatic avoidance obstacle mode.

 # How to upload the robot car's firmware(Taking an example of K0070)

 - Download and install the Arduino IDE from https://www.arduino.cc/download_handler.php?f=/arduino-1.8.5-windows.exe